 Please visit our programme catalogue for full details of the structure and unit content for our Postgraduate Certificate in Clinical Neuropsychology Practice.

-The certificate requires you to have a UK Doctorate in Clinical Psychology or Educational Psychology (or international equivalent recognised by the BPS) and registration as a clinical or educational psychologist with the Health and Care Professions Council.
-You must also demonstrate that you have completed, or are undertaking, the knowledge component of training competencies (either via QiCN or BPS-accredited courses) relevant to the practice component they wish to undertake (adult or paediatric).
-The adult version of this certificate is only open to those who hold the adult knowledge dimension (and likewise the paediatric knowledge dimension in the paediatric case).
+You must have a UK Doctorate in Clinical Psychology, Educational Psychology or Counselling Psychology with approved SRCN certification of additional generic competencies (or international equivalent recognised by the BPS).
+Applicants must also be registered as a clinical or educational psychologist with the Health and Care Professions Council (HCPC).
+You must also demonstrate that you have completed, or are undertaking, the knowledge component of training competencies (either via QiCN or BPS-accredited courses) relevant to the practice component you wish to undertake (adult or paediatric).
+The adult version of this certificate is only open to those who hold the adult knowledge dimension (and likewise the paediatric knowledge dimension is needed for the paediatric pathway).